-With the start of the tax year, a fresh £20,000 ISA allowance is now on offer.
-Many last-minute investors who rushed to complete their ISA applications to beat the end of tax year deadline might have resolved to be more organised in the future.
+Savers and investors now have a clean ISA slate with the start of the new tax year, with a fresh £20,000 annual allowance available to use.
+Many last-minute investors who rushed to complete their ISA applications to beat the end of tax-year deadline might have resolved to be more organised in the future.
 After all, many experts believe that it’s the early birds that can arguably catch the best tax breaks.

 Minimise tax bills

 By owning – and even moving – investments into an ISA sooner rather than later you can minimise the amount of tax you pay.
 It will give you the freedom to sell what you want when it makes the most sense for your finances, without thinking about capital gains tax.
-And dividends are tax-free in an ISA too.
+You will also avoid the tax usually charged on any dividends that would be applied on income-paying investments outside an ISA above the annual £500 limit per investor.

 Benefit from the magic of compounding